Ask Bob: Should My Business Be an S Corporation? 6 Myths and Facts

 Question: I’ve heard that with an S corp business structure, you can pay yourself a small salary that’s taxable – then larger distributions that are free from FICA taxes of 15.3%.

 Answer: The IRS keeps watch on S corps, ensuring that they pay themselves a “reasonable salary.”
 Let’s say you are a graphic designer.
 You form a single owner S corp and your net profits are $70,000 for the year.
 Nice, you think.
 I’ll pay myself a $10,000 salary, then take the $60,000 as dividends.
 Not so fast.
-The average graphic designer makes just over $48,000 in 2018 according to Glass Door.
+The average graphic designer makes about $45, 500 in 2020 according to Glass Door.
 You’ll need to pay yourself a salary that’s more than $10,000.
 To find the right number that gives you the tax advantages of being an S corp – but also meets the IRS guidelines – the Russo CPA team can help, contact us.

 Question: Can you explain FICA taxes to me and why they are important when I’m thinking, should my business be an S corp?